 Chris Moore is an Oscar-Nominated producer responsible for such films as Good Will Hunting, Manchester By The Sea, American Pie and Television shows such as Project Greenlight, The Chair and much, much more.
 Chris also serves on the National Board of Directors for the Producers Guild of America.
 His impressive career spans decades on over 40 projects.
 As the co-creator of Project Greenlight with Matt Damon, Ben Affleck and Sean Bailey.
 Chris began his career dedicating his life to creative pursuits and continues to do so to this day.
 Moore graduated from Harvard University and began his career working at USA Network and as a talent agent.
 Full Bio »

-The Current State of the Entertainment Universe
+Exploring the Current Shift of the Entertainment Industry

 Career Analysis & Advice